Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-LMj4zqWimc4.md

 ### Transcript

-> next up we have from jace um who would have thought not me uh i posted on twitter a while ago that you don't need signs anymore guys we've solved it you can just use power switches uh and uh honestly i don't know what's wrong with the guy but uh he clearly needs some therapy
+> next up we have from jace, who would have thought not me, i posted on twitter a while ago that you don't need signs anymore guys we've solved it you can just use power switches, and, honestly i don't know what's wrong with the guy but, he clearly needs some therapy
 >
 > [Laughter]
 >